holmesmedia/slack-jira-plugin/README.md

       "REPLACE": "https://my.path.to.jira/browse/"
 ***REMOVED***
     pattern: /((REPLACE_ME))-\d+/g,
-    post: true //If true, than post a new message instead of updating the current
+  ***REMOVED*** //If true, than post a new message instead of updating the current
+    emoji: ":jira:",
+    link_separator: ", "// use \n if you want new lines

 ***REMOVED***